 Who is entitled to the GHIC

 The EU-UK trade and cooperation agreement continues reciprocal healthcare arrangements for all other UK residents travelling between the UK and EU countries.
-In this regard, the UK government launched on January 11 a new UK Global Health Insurance Card (GHIC).
+In this respect, the UK government launched on January 11 a new UK Global Health Insurance Card (GHIC).

 This will offer equivalent protection for emergency and necessary healthcare, including for pre-existing or chronic conditions, during temporary stays in the EU.

 However, the GHIC is currently not valid in Liechtenstein, Norway, Iceland and Switzerland.
-The UK is still seeking to conclude a new deal on social security coordination with these countries.
+The UK is seeking to conclude a new deal on social security coordination with these countries.

 Until a new agreement is in place, the UK and Norway will apply an amended version of their 1991 Convention on Social Security and Protocol on Medical Treatment, which covers necessary healthcare, the NHSBSA says.

 The GHIC can be requested online.
 People are advised to apply at least 2 weeks before travelling to ensure the card arrives on time.
-UK residents within the scope of the withdrawal agreement do not need to apply for a GHIC as they are already covered by the EHIC, the NHSBSA specifies.

 Britons living in the EU

-Britons in the EU affiliated to the social security system of the country where they live by the end of the Brexit transition will continue to be eligible for the EHIC issued by that country, so they won’t need a new one.
+Britons living in the EU affiliated to the social security system of the country where they live by the end of the Brexit transition will continue to be eligible for the EHIC issued by that country, so they won’t need a new one.

 The British government has also clarified that if they return to the UK, they will be able to use the NHS like any other UK resident.